slateci/slate-client-server/resources/docs/client_manual.md

 Secret Commands
 ---------------
 These commands allow managing sensitive data as kubernetes secrets.
 This is the recommanded method for making data such as passwords and certificates available to application instances.
-Secrets are only accessible to members of the VO which owns them.
+Secrets are only accessible to members of the group which owns them.
 See [the Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/secret/#use-cases) for more details of how pods can use secrets.
 Secrets installed through SLATE are also persisted in the SLATE central storage in encrypted form.

 ### secret list

-List the secrets installed for a particular VO, optionally limiting scope to a particular cluster.
+List the secrets installed for a particular Group, optionally limiting scope to a particular cluster.

 Example:

-	$ slate secret list --vo my-vo
+	$ slate secret list --group my-vo
-	Name     Created                  VO    Cluster  ID
+	Name     Created                  Group    Cluster  ID
-	mysecret 2018-Aug-09 20:19:51 UTC my-vo cluster1 secret_1OaTkAMfpdM
+	mysecret 2018-Aug-09 20:19:51 UTC my-group cluster1 secret_1OaTkAMfpdM
-	a-secret 2018-Aug-15 17:12:56 UTC my-vo cluster2 secret_7sIv5NR1fhk
+	a-secret 2018-Aug-15 17:12:56 UTC my-group cluster2 secret_7sIv5NR1fhk
-	$ slate secret list --vo my-vo --cluster cluster2 Name     Created                  VO    Cluster  ID
+	$ slate secret list --group my-group --cluster cluster2 Name     Created                  Group    Cluster  ID
-	a-secret 2018-Aug-15 17:12:56 UTC my-vo cluster2 secret_7sIv5NR1fhk
+	a-secret 2018-Aug-15 17:12:56 UTC my-group cluster2 secret_7sIv5NR1fhk

 ### secret create

 Install a secret on a cluster.
-The owning VO for the secret must be specified as well as the cluster on which it will be placed.
-Because secrets are namespaced per-VO and per-cluster names may be reused; within one VO the same secret name may be used on many clusters, and secret names chosen by other VOs do not matter.
+The owning group for the secret must be specified as well as the cluster on which it will be placed.
+Because secrets are namespaced per-group and per-cluster names may be reused; within one group the same secret name may be used on many clusters, and secret names chosen by other groups do not matter.
 Secrets are structured as key, value mappings, so several pieces of data can be stored in a single secret if they are all intended to be used together.
 Any number of key, value pairs may be specified, however, the total data size (including keys, values, and the metadata added by SLATE) is limited to 400 KB.

 Keys and values may be specified one pair at a time using `--from-literal key=value`.
 Value data can also be read from a file using `--from-file`, where the file's name is taken as the key.
 By default the file's base name (omitting the enclosing directory path), but this can be overridden: `--from-file key=/actual/file/path`.
 This is particularly useful if the file's original name contains charcters not permitted by kubernetes in secret keys (the allowed characters are [a-zA-Z0-9._-]).
 If the argument to `--from-file` is a directory, that directory will be scanned and each file it contains whose name meets the kubernetes key requirements will be read and added as a value.
 Finally, key, value pairs may be read in from a file with lines structured as `key=value` using the `--from-env-file` option.
 Any number and any combination of these options may be used to input all desired data.
 If the same key is specified more than once the result is not defined; it is recommended that this should be avoided.

 Example:

-	$ slate secret create --vo mv-vo --cluster cluster1 important-words --from-literal=foo=bar --from-literal=baz=quux
+	$ slate secret create --group mv-group --cluster cluster1 important-words --from-literal=foo=bar --from-literal=baz=quux
 	Successfully created secret important-words with ID secret_Ae7-Nndg-yw

 ### secret copy

 Copy an existing secret to a new name or a different cluster.
 The source secret to be copied from must be specified by its ID, and the new secret's name follows the same rules as for direct creation.
-As with creating a secret directly, the VO which will own the new secret and the cluster on which the secret will be placed must be specified.
+As with creating a secret directly, the Group which will own the new secret and the cluster on which the secret will be placed must be specified.

 Examples:

-	$ slate secret copy secret_Ae7-Nndg-yw copied-secret --cluster cluster2 --vo mv-vo Successfully created secret copied-secret with ID secret_t23HkWWkxmg
+	$ slate secret copy secret_Ae7-Nndg-yw copied-secret --cluster cluster2 --group mv-vo Successfully created secret copied-secret with ID secret_t23HkWWkxmg

 ### secret delete

 Remove a previously installed secret.
-Only members of the VO which owns the secret may delete it.
+Only members of the group which owns the secret may delete it.

 Example: